BI-LO (United States)

 BI-LO was an American supermarket chain owned by Southeastern Grocers, headquartered in Jacksonville, Florida.
-In the time of the banner’s elimination, supermarkets under the BI-LO brand were operated in Georgia, South Carolina, and North Carolina.
+At the time of the banner’s elimination, supermarkets under the BI-LO brand were operated in Georgia, South Carolina, and North Carolina.

 History

+Founding and purchase by Ahold

-In 1961, Frank Outlaw, a former Winn-Dixie executive, bought four Greenville, S.C. grocery stores from the chain Wrenn and Syracuse, to create the Wrenn & Outlaw chain.
-The company was officially named BI-LO in 1963 after Outlaw conducted an employee store-naming contest to develop the "brand."
-His secretary, Edna Plumblee, won the contest by submitting the name "BI-LO."
+In 1961, Frank Outlaw, a former Winn-Dixie executive, bought four Greenville, South Carolina, grocery stores from the chain Wrenn and Syracuse and created the Wrenn & Outlaw chain.
+The official name of the company became BI-LO in 1963.
+Outlaw created a contest and asked the employees to submit store names.
+Edna Plumblee, Outlaw's secretary, won the contest by submitting the name "BI-LO".
+The image of a Hereford bull became the store's symbol and fiberglass bulls were installed on top of each store.
+These were a trademark sight until they were removed between 1981 and 1992.

 BI-LO was sold to Ahold, a Dutch retail food conglomerate, in 1977.
-In 1994, Ahold purchased Red Food Stores, Inc. and merged its locations (around 55 of them) in Georgia, Alabama, and Tennessee into BI-LO the following year.
-In 2001, Ahold purchased the Birmingham, Alabama based Bruno's Supermarkets chain and combined its operations with BI-LO.
+In October 1988, BI-LO purchased 21 stores from Kroger located in North Carolina and South Carolina.
+In August 1990, BI-LO purchased the flagship store of rival Community Cash located in Spartanburg, South Carolina.
+In February 1994, Ahold purchased Red Food Stores, Inc. and merged its 55 locations in Georgia, Alabama, and Tennessee into BI-LO the following year.
+In 1997, the company introduced its Bonus card loyalty program, which helped increase store profits by 30% in the first year.

 In 1998, the company sponsored the construction of the BI-LO Center, now named the Bon Secours Wellness Arena in Greenville, South Carolina.
+In May 2000, BI-LO acquired 134 convenience stores from Golden Gallon, based in Chattanooga, TN.
+The company would retain the store names.

-In June 2001, BI-LO debuted their discount grocery format, FoodSmart in Camden, South Carolina.
+In June 2001, BI-LO debuted its discount grocery format, FoodSmart in Camden, South Carolina.
 A month later, BI-LO purchased eight Harris Teeter grocery stores in South Carolina and converted those stores to either BI-LO or the FoodSmart formats.
+In September 2001, Ahold purchased the Birmingham, Alabama based Bruno's Supermarkets chain and combined its operations with BI-LO.

-In 2003, BI-LO invested in redesigning its store layout to attract high end customers.
+In 2003, BI-LO invested in redesigning its store layout to attract high-end customers.
 The result was the new Super BI-LO concept of a larger store layout featuring a greater selection of healthier foods, specialty foods, and organic foods.
 The company opened new Super BI-LO branded stores as well as remodeled older stores in affluent neighborhoods during this redesign period.